git-sagarrajput/cv2_problems/README.md

 ---

 **Nested Rectangles Detection Problem**
+Nested rectangles are the one where one rectangle is within the other.
+Level of nested rectangle would be number of rectangles within the outermost one.
+Task is to identify the location of rectangles and report their level.
+Highlight all the rectangles found in the image.
+Two rectangles will not intersect.

 **Project Overview:**
 This project aims to detect nested rectangles in images and report number of nested rectangles present in the current rectangle using both Python and C++ implementations.